 $ rclone copy /home/username/path/to/local/data/folder/ nameofconnection:remotefolder

-Drive-CLI is another command line utility tool for google drive to access, sync, download, upload directly to your drive.
-We hope that this article has been helpful.
+Drive-CLI is another command line utility tool for drive to access, sync, download, upload directly to your drive.
+We hope that this tutorial has been helpful.
 Go ahead and try out some tools and let us know what your experience was!
 Your contribution will be appreciated.